What Not To Eat

-What Not To EatGestational Diabetes – What not to eat When you’re first diagnosed with gestational diabetes, what not to eat is one of your first concerns.
-You actually can eat anything you want until your blood sugar readings tell you that you can’t.
-However, there are some items that are beneficial to avoid or strictly portion.
+When you’re first diagnosed with gestational diabetes, what not to eat is one of your first concerns.
+Well here’s the good news: you actually can eat anything you want until your body tells you that you can’t.
+How will you know?
+Your blood sugar readings will be the indicator to say whether or not you should avoid or cut back on a particular food.
+However, there are some items that are beneficial to avoid or strictly portion in the list below.

 - Added sugar! – Grocery store shelves are stocked with items that have tons of added sugar.
-This is why it’s best to minimize the processed foods you eat, and eat “real food” meals that you make yourself.
+This is why it’s best to minimize the processed foods you eat, and eat “real food“ meals that you make yourself.
 Fortunately, low-glycemic sweeteners are common and can be found at any grocery store.
-Click here to get an idea and find out what “sugar free” means.
+My post on Sweeteners has a definition of “sugar free” and a short guide to common low glycemic sweeteners.

 - Starchy vegetables – Potatoes, winter squash, corn, etc. These are likely high-glycemic, meaning they will effect your blood sugar more quickly than table sugar.